Scattering matrix and inclusive scattering matrix in algebraic quantum field theory: Scattering

-Then assuming the strong cluster property or asymptotic commutativity (precise formulation will be given below) {\it one can prove that the vector}~\eqref{eq:50.9} {\it has a limit a s } $t_i\to \infty$ {\it or} $t_i\to -\infty$.
-The set spanned by these limits will be denoted ${\cal D}_+$ or ${\cal D}_-.$
+If the $NO$ condition is satisfied then assuming the strong cluster property or asymptotic commutativity (precise formulation will be given below) {\it one can prove that the vector}~\eqref{eq:50.9} {\it has a limit as } $t_i\to \infty$ {\it or} $t_i\to -\infty$.
+These limits are called out-states (in-states) and denoted $ \Psi(k_1,f_1,\dots ,k_n,f_n|\pm \infty.)$ The sets spanned by these limits will be denoted ${\cal D}_+$ or ${\cal D}_-.$